 You can establish if you’ll need a permit to export, supply, publish or broker controlled goods, software or technology, using the DSGL online tool and checking with the Griffith University Export Controls and Security Manager email@example.com.

 Applying for a permit

 Griffith University is a registered client with the Australian Department of Defence under the Defence Export Control System ( DECS ) for the purpose of applying for permission or a licence to export tangible goods or supply intangible items listed on the DSGL .
-If the online DSGL tool indicates your intended export may be controlled, please complete the DECO Application for DSGL Assessment and email it to email@example.com.
+If the online DSGL tool indicates your intended export may be controlled, please complete the DEC Application for DSGL Assessment and email it to firstname.lastname@example.org.
 The Office for Research will assist you with your application and submit the form on your behalf.